State & Federal Info

 Overview

 The federal death penalty applies in all 50 states and U.S. territories but is used relatively rarely.
-There are 40 prisoners on the federal death row, most of whom are imprisoned in Terre Haute, Indiana.
+President Biden commuted the federal death sentences of 37 men on December 23, 2024, leaving just 3 prisoners on the federal death row.
 Sixteen federal executions have been carried out in the modern era, all by lethal injection, with 13 occurring in a six-month period between July 2020 and January 2021.

 The federal death penalty was held unconstitutional following the Supreme Court’s opinion of Furman v.
 Georgia in 1972.
 Unlike the quick restoration of the death penalty in most states, the federal death penalty was not reinstated until 1988, and then only for a very narrow class of offenses.
 The Federal Death Penalty Act of 1994 greatly expanded the number of eligible offenses to about 60.